denten-papers/archive-bloomsbury/main.md

 > DIY (do-it-yourself), comics/comix, erotica/porn, journaling/diary zines,
 > manifestos, [and] poetry.

-The collection policy identifies, in the words of Achille Mbembe "a process which converts a certain number of documents into items judged to be worthy of preserving" [@mbembe_power_2012, 20].
+Both collection policies identify, in the words of Achille Mbembe "a process which converts a certain number of documents into items judged to be worthy of preserving" [@mbembe_power_2012, 20].
 Because of this selectionally role, the archive cannot be treated as a neutral site of knowledge consumption.
-Rather, Ann Stoler and others have argued, readers should treat the archive as a site of knowledge *production* [@stoler_along_2009] In selecting what documents to preserve, the archive makes evidence available to the historical record.
+Rather, as Ann Stoler and others have argued, readers should treat the archive as a site of knowledge *production* [@richards_imperial_1993; @stoler_along_2009].
+In selecting what documents to preserve, the archive makes evidence available to the historical record.
 Histories are woven from that evidence.
-The records that do not make it into the archive, become less readily accessible or not accessible at all.
-They fall out of history.
+The records that do not make it into the archive become less readily accessible to the historian.
+In a sense, they fall out of history.

 ## Architecture